rdamashek/Generativeprocess/README.md

 - Search for "Obsidian Git"
 - Click Install
 - Exit back a step to the "settings" home page (or just enter the settings page again)
 - Click the title "Community Plugins" and you'll now see "Obsidian Git" installed.
-Turn the switch on and you'll see it as a title option under the header "Plugin options"
+Turn the switch on and you'll see it listed as a title option under the header of "Plugin options" on the left of the window.

-- In the community plugins tab scroll down and click the switch to turn on "Obsidian git"
-- Set preferences in the plugins settings
+- Set up your backup preferences.
+2 min is a good number.

 - Authorise git for obsidian when it makes the first backup